-The INAP125T12 video interface supports color widths of 10 and 12bit, the INAP125T24 widths of 10, 12, 18 and 24bit.
+The INAP125T14 video interface supports color widths of 10, 12, 18 and 24bit.
 The interface can be configured individually to match all popular display and image sensor interfaces.
 The pixel interface is able to handle a wide spread pixel clock for lowest EMI.
 The APIX transmitter features dedicated high-speed outputs with adjustable drive current and pre-emphasis to facilitate the adaptation to different link distances and cable qualities while offering maximum data integrity and full EMI compliance to automotive standards such as CISPR25 and ISO11452-2.
 For optimized signal integrity and lowest EMI in dependence of the quality and length of the STP cable used, the output nominal current and the pre-emphasis current of the APIX transmitter can be set individually by means of external resistors.

 The pixel data interface is the input for the 24 bit parallel pixel data representing the video data.
 In addition 3 pixel control signals like HSYNC, VSYNC and DE can be transmitted.
 The interface needs to be driven by an external pixel clock which acts as synchronous clock for the interface.
 The pixel clock is limited to 62 MHz.
 Data width and the configuration for the pixel control data are defined by configuration vectors.
 Pixel data and control signals are sampled with the pixel clock.
 The active edge can be configured to either rising or falling.

-The sideband data upstream interface provides the sideband data at either one (INAP125T12) or two (INAP125T24) output pins.
+The sideband data upstream interface provides the sideband data at two (INAP125T24) output pins.
 The maximum data rate is limited by the upstream serial line clock, which is defined by a configuration vector.